heroku/kafka-packaging-scripts/README.md

 *This step is currently documented elsewhere.*

-## Step 7: Publish staging data via CloudFront
+## Step 7: Publish staging data to production via S3 and CloudFront

 **WARNING: This step modifies production and is customer-facing.**

+Once you have confirmed that the packages and maven artifacts in the staging buckets are working as expected you must:

+1. Maven: Sync the staging S3 bucket for maven artifacts with the production S3 bucket, modifying the production bucket in-place.
+(For rollbacks the process above created a timestamped backup of the production bucket).
-Once you have confirmed that the packages and maven artifacts in the staging buckets are working as expected you can update our CloudFront setup so that our users will see the (old plus) new packages and artifacts via the official Confluent yum/apt/maven/etc. repositories.
+2. Packages: Update our CloudFront setup via the AWS console so that our users will see the (old plus) new packages and artifacts via the official Confluent yum/apt/maven/etc. repositories.
+(For rollbacks you can revert the CloudFront changes by pointing it to the functioning S3 buckets of the previous release.)

-*This step is currently documented elsewhere.*
+*These steps are currently documented elsewhere.*

 ## Step 8: Terminate the build VMs (clean up)